Design and Analysis of Switchback Experiments: Inference and Testing

 After designing and running the experiment, we obtain two time series.
-The first is the observed assignment path $\bm{w}_{1:T}^{\obs}$, and the second is the corresponding observed outcomes $\bm{Y}_{p+1:T}^{\obs}$.
+The first is the observed assignment path $\bm{w}_{1:T}^{\obs}$, and the second is the corresponding observed outcomes $\bm{Y}_{1:T}^{\obs}$.
 See Figure~\ref{fig:TwoSequences}.
-To draw inference from this data we propose two methods, the exact inference and the asymptotic inference, as we detail below.
+To draw inference from this data we propose two methods, an exact randomization based test and a finite population conservative test that establishes asymptotic result.

-Throughout this section we assume perfect knowledge of $m$, i.e., $p=m$, and we will write $\tau_m$ and $\hat{\tau}_m$ to stand for $\tau_p$ and $\hat{\tau}_p$, respectively.
-When $m \ne p$, our inference methods are still valid.
-See Section~\ref{sec:Misspecifiedm} for a discussion, and see Section~\ref{sec:simu:misspecifiedm} for a numerical example.
+In Sections~\ref{sec:ExactInference} and~\ref{sec:AsymptoticInference}, we assume perfect knowledge of $m$, i.e., $p=m$, and we will write $\tau_m$ and $\widehat{\tau}_m$ to stand for $\tau_p$ and $\widehat{\tau}_p$, respectively.
+We discuss in Section~\ref{sec:Misspecifiedm} the case when $p \ne m$ and show that our inference methods are still valid.
+To conclude this section, we provide in Section~\ref{sec:FigureOutm} a data-driven procedure to identify a possible value for the carryover effect by running multiple experiments.
+Such a procedure relaxes Assumption~\ref{asp:nomcarryover} and is of great practical relevance.